Reading Time: 10 minutes

 The Monthly Active User (January–April 2021) growth trend follows a similar pattern with an overall increase of 38.43%.

 The split for MAU depicts a 26.76% increase for Android devices with a 17.69% for iOS devices.

 Now that we have established the daily and monthly usage trends of banking and finance apps, let’s look at the customer communication benchmarks and how behavior-based interaction can help.
 We’ll be looking at the benchmarks for push notifications, emails, and in-app messages.

 Contextual communication based on user behavior and actions across the customer’s lifecycle has proven to get more traction than generic broadcast notifications.
 Personalizing fields while sending push notifications have ensured delivery rates hit 78.52% and CTRs improve to 11.34% for Android and 32.62% for iOS devices, along with conversion rates increasing up to 29.48%.

 A behavior-based approach to customer engagement for banking in Southeast Asia, bore fruit even for in-app communication, with improvement observed for both CTRs and conversion rates.
-Android devices notice a 25.30% increase in CTRs with a 21.36% increase in conversion rates while iOS devices observed a 32.24% increase in CTRs with a 34.52% increase in conversion rates.
+Android devices notice a 25.30% increase in CTRs with a 21.36% increase in conversion rates, while iOS devices observe a 32.24% increase in CTRs with a 34.52% increase in conversion rates.
 This further indicates that banking and finance apps in SEA respond better to contextual and relevant information.
-Segmentation has emerged as another way to improve conversions with segment-specific communication improving conversions on Android devices up to 25%.
+Segmentation has emerged as another way to improve conversions, with segment-specific communication improving conversions on Android devices up to 25%.

 In order to optimize customer engagement for banking in Southeast Asia, brands need to rethink their segmentation and personalization strategies.
 After understanding the shift in user behavior and communication channel benchmarks, let’s look at the segmentation and personalization strategies adopted by top banks in SEA: